-Without the lover, you feel vulnerable and over-rely on someone or something; alcohol, coffee, marijuana, cocaine etc. Like obsession, dependency is a road to ruin.
+Without the lover, you feel vulnerable and over-reliant on someone or something; alcohol, coffee, marijuana, cocaine etc. Like obsession, a dependency is a road to ruin.

 A common cause of the shadow lover is a false belief that you cannot love or be loved.
 The neurosis stems from a lack of emotional support or love when you were a child.

 You may also have abandonment issues which have not been resolved.
 A feeling of abandonment in infants cannot be avoided.
 Studies have found that babies feel abandoned the first time the mother leaves them alone.
 If parents do not respond to the cries (demands) of a baby in good time, the infant will feel abandoned.
 However, you don’t want your child growing up as a spoiled brat either.

 These early issues of abandonment can, of course, be rectified as a child matures.
 With love, affection and care, a child will grow into a self-confident adult that should have the capacity to forge relationships with strong bonds.
 When the Lover archetype is allowed to flourish, people feel connected to everything and everyone.

 The Jester is the playful side of your character that seeks to bring joy and laughter.
 This archetype is the side to your nature that softens the tyrant King and makes you a warm and amiable leader.